Retargeting ad campaigns allow you to recover prospects who interacted with your business’s website or social media accounts but didn’t convert.

 - Adding a Facebook pixel to your SquareSpace website

-To follow along with this step by step guide, start by having the Scalify app open on another tab, click on Launchpad form the sidebar.
+To follow along with this step-by-step guide, start by having the Scalify app open on another tab, click on Launch from the sidebar.

 Or click on the button below 👇️